-Can be cleaned using a soft broom, dust mop or vacuum cleaner.
+Laminate flooring can be cleaned using a soft broom, dust mop or vacuum cleaner.
 If a wet cleaning is necessary, use a damp mop or a dust mop

-Wet cleaning
+Wet cleaning:

 Clean the flooring regularly with RMC SOAP detergent for varnished floors, in order to clean it and preserve it.